Parties may stand aside in by-election to replace MP Owen Paterson

 No final decision has been taken regarding the North Shropshire by-election, but a Labour source told the BBC a similar approach would be a "sensible idea".

+However, one Lib Dem source raised a note of caution, saying: "The technicalities of having an independent candidate that opposition parties get behind are frankly a complete nightmare."

-Mr Paterson has held the constituency since 1997, taking 62.7% of the vote at the 2019 general election, with Labour a distant second.
+Mr Paterson has held North Shropshire since 1997, taking 62.7% of the vote at the 2019 general election, with Labour a distant second.

 The Commons Standards Committee concluded last week that the former cabinet minister had misused his position as an MP to benefit two firms he worked for, after a damning report on his behaviour by standards commissioner Kathryn Stone.